CEHJNM/Resources/nidhi_cafo/README.md

-Concentrated Animal Feeding Operations (CAFOs) play a significant role in shaping environmental risk and zoonotic disease emergence, including outbreaks of highly pathogenic avian influenza (HPAI) H5N1.
-As the need to understand and model the emergence of HPAI H5N1 intensifies, it is necessary to consider the spatial distribution of CAFOs, given the increase in cross-species viral transmission.
+Intensive Livestock Operations (ILOs) play a significant role in shaping environmental risk and zoonotic disease emergence, including outbreaks of highly pathogenic avian influenza (HPAI) H5N1.
+As the need to understand and model the emergence of HPAI H5N1 intensifies, it is necessary to consider the spatial distribution of ILOs, given the increase in cross-species viral transmission.
-Currently, no comprehensive dataset of CAFO locations exists for the United States.
+Currently, no comprehensive dataset of ILO locations exists for the United States.
-The goal of this project is to use these predictions to generate a spatially continuous dataset of estimated CAFO density across the contiguous US, enabling future efforts to model HPAI H5N1 and assess the environmental and public health risks associated with CAFOs.
-Due to incomplete and inconsistent reporting of CAFO locations across states, this project aims to develop a semi-supervised spatial machine learning framework to estimate CAFO counts at a 10 km x 10km grid resolution, with the goal of improving coverage in underreported states.
-The final dataset provides CAFO counts at a 10 km grid resolution, along with the associated agricultural, socioeconomic, spatial, and environmental predictors.
+The goal of this project is to use these predictions to generate a spatially continuous dataset of estimated ILO density across the contiguous US, enabling future efforts to model HPAI H5N1 and assess the environmental and public health risks associated with ILOs.
+Due to incomplete and inconsistent reporting of ILO locations across states, this project aims to develop a semi-supervised spatial machine learning framework to estimate ILO counts at a 10 km x 10km grid resolution, with the goal of improving coverage in underreported states.
+The final dataset provides ILO counts at a 10 km grid resolution, along with the associated agricultural, socioeconomic, spatial, and environmental predictors.

-The dataset and feature data to run the model are hosted at: https://drive.google.com/drive/folders/18m86MOTIcd_90mrV3b1JSxFwAH_ZHnIW?usp=sharing If the data is not publicy accessible, please email nidhi.ram[at]columbia.edu.
+The dataset and feature data to run the model are hosted at: https://drive.google.com/drive/folders/18m86MOTIcd_90mrV3b1JSxFwAH_ZHnIW?usp=sharing If the data is not publicly accessible, please email nidhi.ram[at]columbia.edu.
-The files in this folder include: us_grid_ (shapefile of the full grid of features), combined_cafos (shapefile of all known CAFO locations), CAFO_Density (shapefile of EPA-published county CAFO counts), and state_totals_2024.csv (state CAFO counts).
+The files in this folder include: us_grid_ (shapefile of the full grid of features), combined_ilos (shapefile of all known ILO locations), ILO_Density (shapefile of EPA-published county ILO counts), and state_totals_2024.csv (state ILO counts).

 The full workflow to build this model was implemented in XGBoost_model.Rmd.
 It includes training dataset construction using negative downsampling, XGBoost